Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Prodject:**
-This datagroup got all you need to mangage projects.
+This datagroup has all you need to manage projects.
 Note that project is a carrier with extended set of properties
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Register:**